dhiazfathra/nestjs-starter/README.md

 - ✅ **Validation** - Request validation using class-validator
 - 🔄 **Environment Configuration** - Using dotenv and NestJS ConfigModule
 - 📚 **API Documentation** - Swagger/OpenAPI and Scalar API Reference
+- 📊 **Monitoring** - Grafana and Prometheus for metrics and monitoring

 ## Prerequisites